 As you may have noticed in the chart above, some plans like F and G stand out because their coverage is far greater than the others.
 Those are the ones you want to consider.

-The majority of all individuals who select Medigap only purchase 3 plans: Plan F, Plan G and sometimes Plan N. These are, by far, Medigap’s Most Popular Plans by enrollment,and really these are the only plans most people should consider as they are usually the best priced plans.
+The majority of all individuals who select Medigap only purchase 3 plans: Plan F, Plan G, and sometimes Plan N. These are, by far, Medigap’s Most Popular Plans by enrollment.
+Unfortunately, Plan F is no longer available for purchase for those new to Medicare after Jan 1, 2020.
+If you recently turned 65 you will want to consider Medigap Plan G as your top choice.

 Benefits Original Medicare Alone Original Medicare With Medigap Plan G Original Medicare With Medigap Plan F

-Doctor Network All Doctors that accept Medicare All Doctors that accept Medicare All Doctors that accept Medicare
+Doctor Network All Doctors who accept Medicare All Doctors who accept Medicare All Doctors who accept Medicare

 First 3 Pints of Blood You pay 100% You pay $0 You pay $0